Pondering PATH

 Previously, the win command that /challenge/run executed was stored in /challenge/more_commands.
 This time, win does not exist!
 Recall the final level of Chaining Commands, and make a shell script called win, add its location to the PATH, and enable /challenge/run to find it!

-You have three options to avoid it:
+You have three options to avoid that:

 1. Figure out where the cat program is on the filesystem.
 It must be in a directory that lives in the PATH variable, so you can print the variable out (refer to Shell Variables to remember how!), and go through the directories in it (recall that the different entries are separated by :), find which one has cat in it, and invoke cat by its absolute path.